vanweric/Affapy/doc/source/basic.rst

 Precicion context
 -----------------

-You can set the precision of your calculations with the module **precision**:
+You can set the precision of your calculations using the **precision** module:

 .. code-block:: python